 This fella has been around since 2006, so it feels unnatural not to have it on the list.
-It has certainly lost ground to WooCommerce in recent times, but still remains a formidable opponent.
-What sets WP eCommerce apart is that it provides most necessary features in its core rather than as an extension.
-For people just beginning to navigate a WordPress store, it eliminates the need to understand each little detail about design.
+It has certainly lost ground to WooCommerce in recent times but still remains a formidable opponent.
+What sets WP eCommerce apart is that it provides the most necessary features in its core rather than as an extension.
+For people just beginning to navigate a WordPress store, it eliminates the need to understand each little detail about the design.

 - It offers both PayPal Standard and PayPal Pro as payment gateways.